Your Lupus Specialist Here in New Jersey

 Systemic Lupus Erythematosus (also called, “SLE”) is a serious autoimmune disease that can strike just about anywhere in the body, including the joints, skin, kidneys, heart, lung, brain, and blood vessels.
-Some people live more easily with the disease because symptoms are infrequent and mild, while others experience severe symptoms that “flare”, or occur, on a regular basis.
+Some people live more easily with the disease because symptoms are infrequent and mild, while others experience severe symptoms that occur regularly.
 Women of childbearing age are more likely than others to develop the disease.

 Lupus has been called the “great imitator” because its symptoms mimic other diseases.
-These include extreme fatigue, swollen, painful joints, a butterfly-shaped rash across the face, headaches, chest pain when taking a deep breath, fever, sun-sensitivity and hair loss.
-Individuals can develop one or two symptoms over a long period of time, or many at once.
+These include extreme fatigue, swollen or painful joints, a butterfly-shaped rash across the face, headaches, chest pain when taking a deep breath, fever, sun-sensitivity, and hair loss.
+Individuals can develop one or two symptoms over a long period, or many at once.
 Lupus is difficult to diagnose because it presents differently from person to person.
-Complicating matters is that no one test exists to make a definitive diagnosis.
+To complicate matters, no one test exists to make a definitive diagnosis.

-It starts by choosing the right physician: Rheumatologists are highly specialized in diagnosing, treating and managing the everyday issues of lupus.
-Getting an accurate diagnosis may take time and includes a medical and family history, various lab tests (including blood clotting, antibody tests, urine analyses, and others), and other methods as your physician sees fit.
+Getting the right diagnosis starts by choosing the right physician.
+Our rheumatologists are specialists in diagnosing, treating, and managing every type of lupus along with the everyday problems they cause.
+Getting an accurate diagnosis may take time, and includes assessing your medical and family history, various lab tests (including blood clotting, antibody tests, urine analyses, and others), and other methods as your physician sees fit.

-Your ARBDA Rheumatologist will tailor a treatment plan based on your symptoms and the frequency of your flares.
-Medications may be prescribed to reduce pain and swelling, to change how the immune system works, and to help prevent joint damage.
+Your ARBDA rheumatologist and doctor will tailor a treatment and management plan based on your symptoms and the frequency of your flares.
+Your lupus specialist may prescribe medications to reduce pain and swelling, fatigue, to change how the immune system works, and to help prevent joint damage.

-Since this is a chronic illness, you will work closely with your rheumatologist on a regular schedule.
-Depending on where your lupus symptoms occur in the body, you may also see a cardiologist for any problems affecting your heart, a nephrologist for kidney issues, and/or a dermatologist for skin disorders related to lupus.
+Since this is a chronic illness, you will work closely with your doctor on a regular schedule.
+Depending on where your lupus symptoms occur in the body, you may also see a cardiologist for any problems affecting your heart, a nephrologist for kidney issues, or a dermatologist for skin disorders related to lupus.

-Your rheumatologist will be the center point of communication for your clinical team, and will help you cope with the day-to-day challenges of living with lupus.
+Your rheumatologist specializing in lupus will be the center point of communication for your clinical team and will help you cope with the day-to-day challenges of living with lupus.